 The creator of the original Nonary Games.
 An English eccentric millionaire, he was a survivor of the Titanic's submersion and later obsessively attempted to purchase everything related to the Titanic.
-He purchased All-Ice and the Gigantic (after its incident in WWI.)
-He would take young Englishmen who'd accumulated massive debts and force them to play Nonary Games on the ship.
-He would enjoy the show with his millionaire friends and they would bet money on who would survive.
-All the losers were burned in the incinerator as a sacrifice during a ceremony (which the robes Snake woke up in were used for).
-After many years of this, Gordain died of old age but the games were continued by his successors.
+He purchased All-Ice and the Gigantic (after its incident in WWI).
+He is the creator of the original Nonary Game- he would take young Englishmen who'd accumulated massive debts and force them to play Nonary Games on the ship, and he would enjoy the show with his millionaire friends as they bet money on who would survive.
+All the losers were burned in the incinerator as a sacrifice during a ceremony (which the robes Snake woke up in were used for.)
+After many years of this, Gordain died of old age, but the games were continued by his successors.
 Ironically, Ace was kidnapped during the last game.

 - All There in the Manual: Most of his information was uncovered by interviews with the director himself, Question 44.

 - Evil Brit: Ever since he created the Nonary Game.